 - Applying for registration to the Medical Board of Australia

-- Completing 12 months supervised practice
+- Completing 12 months of supervised practice

 - Applying again to the Medical Board of Australia for general registration.